Best Quality, Best Service,

 "Welsh slate has been the superior roofing for Australian buildings since it was first brought here in 1829.
 All our most important historic monuments have slate roofs" - Clive Lucas OA, Senior Partner, Clive Lucas Stapleton Architects,

-Roof Slate Supplier Welsh Slate - Heather blue - Bellstone & Slate
+Roof Slate Supplier & Welsh Slate Distributor for 22 Years - Bellstone & Slate

-Bellstone also imports first choice roofing slate from the US (Vermont), Canada (Glendyne), China (Pattini) and a composite slate from the US (Inspire).
-All three roofing slates distributed by Bellstone meet or exceed ASTM S1, EN or NF standards.
+Bellstone imports first choice roofing slate from Wales (Welsh Slate), the US (Vermont), Canada (Glendyne), China (Pattini) and a composite slate from the US (Inspire).
+All roofing slates distributed by Bellstone meet or exceed ASTM S1, EN or NF standards.
 These slates have an estimated lifetime performance of at least 75 years.
 Inspire slates carry a 50 year warranty.

 Roofing Slate Increases Property Values